ABILASHGOVINDH/Circular-Snake-Pygame/README.md

-Circular Snake Game in Pygame 🐍
+Circular Snake Gamein Pygame 🐍

 A fun and interactive Circular Snake Game built using the Pygame library.
 The game features custom sound effects, a circular snake design, and a scoring system.
 Collect food, grow your snake, and avoid colliding with yourself!

 Features: